 An advantage of visual tools is that you get clear feedback in real time.
 Creating a spider diagram lets you see what you think.
 You can then improve it straight away.
 Writing text does this too, but it is easy to lose sight of the big picture.

 Mind Mapping software is often associated with brainstorming.
 However, a brainstorming technique is only one way to get started.
 Ahrens points out that the real preparation has either already happened, or only begins after brainstorming.
 No matter how good your brainstorming technique is, it cannot produce anything that is not already in the participant’s head.
-Collecting and curating ideas needs to take place over a long period of time to build a deep foundation for new ideas.
+Collecting and curating ideas need to take place over a long period of time to build a deep foundation for new ideas.

 A Mind Map is a special type of a Spider Diagram